AndyHunt66/crossword_tools/README.md

 rasing
 sangir
 ```
+The anagram letters can be followed by a number which specifies the length of the target words.

+E.g. `gasnir5` will show all 5-letter words that can be made out of the letters supplied, while `gasnir7` will show all 7-letter words that include all the letters supplied.
+These can be combined to provide a range, such as `gasnir5-8` and if you want either the upper or lower bound to be unspecified, just leave it out.

+So`gasnir-7` will show all 1,2,3,4,5 and 6-letter words that can be made out of the letters given, plus all 7-letter words that include all the given letters. `gasnir9-` will return all the words of 9 letters or more that include all the given letters (up to a maximum word length, which is currently set to 20)

 #### Crossword only
-An ordered list of full stops (periods) and letters, where full stops indicate an unkonwn letter and the given letters are in the correct position in the word.
-All preceeded by a colon.
+An ordered list of full stops (periods) and letters, where full stops indicate an unknown letter and the given letters are in the correct position in the word.
+All preceded by a colon.
+If used in conjunction with an anagram which specifies how many letters should be in the target word, (see Hybrid mode below), you don't need to specify all the full stops - just enough to count up to the last specified letter.

 E.g. `:.r..ns` will produce:
 ```